anadynamics/anadynamics.github.io/docs/quickstart.md

 ```
 > ANA2 input_pdb.pdb -c config_4.cfg -f 1_cavity -t ch_4_testing
 ```
-and load the *ch_4_testing.pdb* file on pymol:
+and load the **ch_4_testing.pdb** file on pymol:

 ![](assets/quickstart/quickstart_5.png)

+We're now ready to track our pocket along a Molecular Dynamics trajectory.
+Our trajectory is in the Amber NetCDF format, but ANA can read from other popular formats such as .gro, .trr or .xtc.
-We're now ready to track our pocket.
-We use the *-d* flag (think of dynamics) to include the trajectory
+We use the `-d` flag (think of dynamics) to include the trajectory

 ```
 > ANA2 input_pdb.pdb -c config_4.cfg -d input_trajectory.nc -o 5_cavity